American Society of Landscape Architects

 2015-2016 National Student Representative

-I’d like to start out by thanking all of you.
+To the Student Members of the ASLA, I’d like to start out by thanking all of you.
 I am exceedingly grateful that you have given me the opportunity to serve you.
 As I stated in my

 It was an honor to participate in the planning and hosting of LAbash 2015.
 The process taught me that cooperation, communication, and perseverance are vital to the success of any endeavor.
 I have also received the opportunity to engage in my Student Chapter of the ASLA.
 From them, I have gained the ability to work hard and play hard; through firm visits and social interaction I continually rediscover the joy of Landscape Architecture.
 In my experience, the hard work and dedication exhibited by the Student Body of Landscape Architecture is amazing.